Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-I (and all of us at Riff Relevant) get inundated with literal barrages of music from bands, musicians in bands, friends of bands and musicians in bands, friends of mine that like bands or musicians in bands, etc.
+I (and all at Riff Relevant) get inundated with literal barrages of music from bands, musicians in bands, friends of bands and musicians in bands, friends that like bands or musicians in bands, etc.

 These Hoosiers have sonically distilled a fine corn-fed collection of cuts here and it all begins with “Aegaeon“.
 With an intro of some thumping bass lines and a smattering of feedback, the song soon detonates with some solid Doom.
 Massive riffs propel it as fantastic, airy vocals float upon the heavy audio heaving beneath them.
 Slowly paced, yet utterly powerful, the song sets the bar extremely high right from the start and yields some great guitar soloing, too.